MicroEJ/docs/SDKUserGuide/install.rst

    Installation in progress

 - Select options depending on your own preferences.
-Click on :guilabel:`Next` button.
+Then click on the :guilabel:`Next` button.

 .. figure:: images/installation_process/options_screen.png
    :alt: Options screen